Movement Framing on the Homepage

 Food Recovery Network homepage hero introducing the organization as a movement, March 2026

-Interface: Homepage Messaging
+Interface: Homepage messaging

-Invite Participation
+Lens: Invite Participation

 Observation: The Food Recovery Network homepage introduces the organization as “the largest student-led movement recovering surplus food and ending hunger in the United States.”
 Rather than describing programs or services first, the homepage frames the work as a movement people can join.